sveltejs/svelte/site/content/docs/03-template-syntax.md

 ---

 A `<select multiple>` element behaves similarly to a checkbox group.
+The bound variable is an array with an entry corresponding to the `value` property of each selected `<option>`.

 ```sv
 <select multiple bind:value={fillings}>